Ferror/Ferror/README.md

-# Hello There 👋
+# Hello Fellow Traveler 👋

 ## About Me!

-My name is Zbigniew, and I am a PHP programmer & Tech Lead.
+My name is Zbigniew, and I had many

-I have started my adventure in technical middle school (2014), where I started learning how to write simple websites and C++ applications to later became a unicorn programmer.
-After I got my technical degree, I started working at Landingi as a Junior PHP Developer.
-I worked hard, and after a year, I got a promotion that removed my junior prefix 🥇.
-In 2020 I got promoted to Tech Lead, and at the highest pick, I had led 6th developers - both frontend and backend.
-Mostly, juniors and regulars.
-In the meantime, I was studying at the Silesian University of Technology wherein in 2022, I gained an Engineering degree in Information Technology.
+I started my programming adventure in technical middle school (2014), where I learned how to create websites and desktop applications to later became a unicorn programmer 🦄.
+After I got my technical degree, I started working at [Landingi](https://github.com/landingi) as a Junior PHP Developer 🥇.
+Then I got promoted to the regular developer, and in 2020 I was made a Tech Lead.
+In the meantime, I was studying at the [Silesian University of Technology](https://www.polsl.pl/en/) where in 2022, I gained an Engineering degree in Information Technology.
+Later that year, I joined [Sylius](https://github.com/sylius) - an Open Source eCommerce platform.
+After some time, I moved my career to the Financial Technology sector at [TransferGo](https://github.com/transfergo)

+What's gonna be next?

 ## Product Ideas